zippy1978/shift/doc/developer/developer_guide.md

 `Workspace` extends the `PersistableState` interface in order to be able to save / restore the current workspace on application exit / restart.

 The application only holds one workspace (singleton).
-It can be accessed using `com.backelite.shift.ApplicationContext` static method:
+It can be accessed using `org.shiftedit.ApplicationContext` static method:

 ```java
 ApplicationContext.getWorkspace();